tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/开发指南/访问管理/预设策略_intl_en.md

 1. Access the **[User List](https://console.cloud.tencent.com/cam)** in the CAM Console as a [root account](https://intl.cloud.tencent.com/document/product/598/32633) and click the desired subaccount.
    ![](https://main.qcloudimg.com/raw/86a75ce62dde0ba4c061975181186974.png)
-2. Click **Add Policy** in the "Permission" column on the "User Details" page, as shown below (in practice, the information displayed on this page may vary by existing permissions of the subaccount.
-If the permission of a subaccount is not empty, please click **Associate Policy**).
+2. Click **Add Policy** in the "Permission" column on the "User Details" page, as shown below (in practice, the information displayed on this page may vary by existing permissions of the sub-account.
+If the permission of a sub-account is not empty, please click **Associate Policy**).
    ![](https://main.qcloudimg.com/raw/e775e39eec0292f31a78d5a2332d6d09.png)
 3. Click **Select Policy from Policy List to Associate**, search for and check the preset policy `QcloudVODFullAccess`, and complete authorization as prompted.